SaaS Contracts Lawyer: Checklist of Technical Skills

 Anytime there is an emerging field, the legal side will take time to catch up.
 For SaaS, there is a lot in flux, with legislation and case law changing on a seemingly daily basis.
 This means that SaaS attorneys have a unique struggle: keeping up with the technical side of the industry and staying on top of changes in the law.

 When vetting a SaaS lawyer, don’t be afraid to quiz them a bit on their knowledge.
-There is a lot at stake when crafting SaaS agreements, and you want to feel confident that the legal counsel you seek knows what they are doing.
-Below are some specific areas of technical knowledge your attorney should have.
+There is a lot at stake when drafting SaaS agreements, and you want to feel confident that the legal counsel you seek knows what they are doing.
+SaaS products can have millions of users, so making sure your company is protected is important.
+Many companies use free agreement templates they find online, which can be risky when the company begins to grow.

 A quality SaaS attorney should be familiar with the basics of the industry.
 If they cannot explain how SaaS differs from buying a program upfront, this is not the attorney for you.
-In addition to knowing what SaaS is and how it differs from installable software, they need to be able to articulate the specific benefits of the industry as well as its potential drawbacks.
-Knowing this demonstrates they can see how to draft documents that protect you.
+In addition to knowing what SaaS is and how it differs from installable software, they need to be able to articulate the specific benefits of the industry as well as its potential drawbacks – there are many considerations.
+Knowing this demonstrates they have the training and can draft agreements that protect you.

 Many businesses are attracted to private clouds because they give them greater control over their data when compared to traditional cloud computing.
 However, these are rarely as large, flexible, or secure as those offered by giants like Amazon and Microsoft.
 SaaS attorneys should understand where the vulnerabilities lie and how to word agreements so that these are disclosed to the consumer and you are protected.